Newborn Screening Frequently Asked Questions

 But my baby seems very healthy.
 Are the tests still necessary?

 Yes.
-Most infants with birth defects screened by this program show no obvious signs of disease immediately after birth.
+Most infants with the disorders identified through newborn screening may not show obcious signs/symptoms of disease until damage has already occurred.
 In each of these disorders there is an "invisible" problem in one of the many chemicals that are produced naturally in the baby's body.
-Using special laboratory tests, the Newborn Screening Program can identify the infant who may have of the disorders and can alert the doctor to the need for special care of the infant.
+Using special laboratory tests, newborn screening can identify the infant who may have of the disorders and can alert the doctor to the need for special care of the infant.
 Usually this can be done before the problem has time to cause damaging effects.

 Who decides which disorders are included in newborn screening?

-An Advisory Board, made up of doctors, nurses and consumers advises the North Dakota Department of Health about which disorders to include.
+An Advisory Board, made up of a variety of health care providers, nurses, parents, and patient advocates advises the North Dakota Department of Health about which disorders to include.
+The list of disorders is approved by the the State Health Council.
 For a disorder to be included in the list, the following must be true: (1) the disorder is treatable, (2) there is a good test for that disorder, and (3) early medical intervention would benefit the infant.

 May I refuse these tests?